 Cannula transferring the suspension into the filter frit.

 Step 4: Once the reaction mixture has been transferred to the filter frit, the bleed needle is removed but the cannula is kept in place since this facilitates any further washing or extraction steps.
 If the filter frit does not have an in-built sidearm, then it is essential to keep the cannula in place to provide a constant feed of inert gas.
 A pressure differential is required to initiate the filtration, which can be achieved by establishing a static vacuum in the Schlenk line hosing attached to the receiving flask.
 This may have to be periodically refreshed to speed up the filtration.

 Step 5: Once the filtration is complete, additional solvent can be transferred either into the original reaction flask or directly into the filter frit to further extract the solids.
 The receiving flask is then put back under inert gas, the cannula is removed and cleaned, and the filter frit is replaced with a greased glass stopper ready for further manipulations.

 Hints and tips

-Hints and tips: For reactions mixtures that are too thick to be transferred by cannula, it may be necessary to attach the filter stick and receiving flask directly to the transfer flask and carefully turn the set-up 180° to pour the reaction mixture through the glass frit (see below).
-This method however is not suitable if Celite is being used.
-Filter frits without a gas inlet side-arm are also common but are generally used in a similar way as described above.
+- For reactions mixtures that are too thick to be transferred by cannula, it may be necessary to attach the filter stick and receiving flask directly to the transfer flask and carefully turn the set-up 180° to pour the reaction mixture through the glass frit.
+A small plug of oven-dried glass wool can be placed above the Celite in the filter stick to prevent it from moving.